 Trademark License Agreements.
 Pursuant to the trademark license agreement dated May 13, 2006 between us as the licensor and New Oriental China as the licensee, we have licensed our trademarks to New Oriental China for their use in China.
-We have also allowed New Oriental China to enter into a sublicense agreement with each school and subsidiary of New Oriental China pursuant to which each of these schools and subsidiaries may use our trademarks in China by paying certain licensing fees.
+We have also allowed New Oriental China to enter into a sub-license agreement with each school and subsidiary of New Oriental China pursuant to which each of these schools and subsidiaries may use our trademarks in China by paying certain licensing fees.
 New Oriental China is authorized to collect the licensing fees from each sub-licensee and handle other related matters.
 The license is valid from May 14, 2006 to December 31, 2050, subject to the renewal on the expiry of the trademark registration every ten years.

 On September 19, 2014, Beijing Pioneer entered into a master exclusive service agreement with New Oriental China to enable our wholly owned subsidiaries in China to receive substantially all of the economic benefits of New Oriental China and its schools and subsidiaries.
 Under the master exclusive service agreement, Beijing Pioneer has the exclusive right to provide or designate any entities affiliated with it to provide New Oriental China and its schools and subsidiaries the technical and business support services set forth in schedule 2 of the agreement, including new enrollment system development service, sale of educational software and other operating services.
 Each service provider has the right to determine the fees associated with the services it provides based on the technical difficulty and complexity of the services and the actual labor costs it incurs for providing the services during the relevant period.
 The term of this agreement is ten years and will be automatically extended upon the expiration.
 Beijing Pioneer may terminate the agreement at any time with a 30-day prior written notice to New Oriental China, whereas none of New Oriental China and its schools and subsidiaries can terminate this agreement.
-The various existing service agreements mentioned above will remain effective after the conclusion of the master exclusive service agreement will prevail.
+The various existing service agreements mentioned above will remain effective after the conclusion of the master exclusive service agreement; however, if they have any conflict with the terms and conditions of the master exclusive service agreement will prevail.